 Contact the NM MVD for any related fees.

 NOTE: The information the doctor provides on your application form will determine whether you get a temporary placard or permanent placard.

 You can apply for a mobility limitation (HP) license plate by mail.

 If your disability is due to serving in the military, see “ Disabled Veteran License Plates" below.

 You will need a completed Application for Mobility Limitation (HP) License Plate (Form MVD-10270), which must include a licensed doctor's certification of your disability.

-The HP license plate is free, though you are still subject to vehicle registration fees.
+The HP license plate: Free.
+You are still subject to vehicle registration fees.

 Mail your application to:

 P.O.
 Box 1028